 October 9.
 It’s three thirty in the morning and we’re flying across the Arizona landscape at eighty as pavement disappears into desert darkness ahead and behind.
 Tired, up since that train wailed by after midnight back in Williams, ready but with reservations about what to expect over the next two days – I feel under-trained, and Rebekah has been rehabbing a wicked case of Plantars that roared out of nowhere after quietly simmering for weeks prior.
 There is not another car ahead or behind, only our two nuclei in this crappy molecule of a Vegas rental flying through space.
 It has been weird up to now, with the strangeness that adventure seeking can invite punctuating our experience between Las Vegas and the Grand Canyon.
 Not fear and loathing, but…an adventure.
 I look down to see we’re doing eighty-five and look up to see three large elk.
 Crap.
 I brake enough to avoid locking it up as they stand frozen at our approaching headlights and we stop in relief.
 Choice words and disaster averted SO close to our destination.

 Their massive black bodies stroll away into the darkness; I bet they’re fast when they open it up and run.
 We accelerate away with relief and minutes later at fifty-five, I see a coyote on the driver’s side turn to watch us as we make our way toward the South Rim of the Grand Canyon; so much life in the desert at night.
 Lights behind now, and they approach quickly.
 We’re doing sixty, and I begin to feel as if we’re slowing.
 I don’t want to cause a problem…but we’re shooting for a four AM arrival.
 So, I pick seventy, and the approaching lights make it feel like fifty.
-And then the car is on our left on this two lane road, and it’s a sheriff making his point that the speed limit is fifty five; crap again!
-I slow as he pulls away.
-And then the rabbit.
-Right there in the road, facing us on hind legs.
+And then the car is on our left on this two lane road, and it’s a sheriff making his point that the speed limit is fifty five!
+I slow, and he pulls away.
+And then the rabbit: right there, in the road, facing us on hind legs.
 I sense the force-field of cute fuzziness from thirty feet away, heart already racing from close-calls with elk and the law.
 No trip to the hospital, no speeding ticket, but I don’t want to squish the Easter bunny.
 So, I swerve to the left just as the little fella darts right and freezes.
-I swerve right, and he matches my thrust and freezes no freaking way, this cannot be happening.
-This all plays out in a split-second, and I wonder what the sheriff is thinking as he looks in his rear-view to see our headlights suddenly careen back and forth across the road in the darkness.
-Our rental has California plates, and we would be such easy revenue, and I have no idea how I don’t end up in a sobriety walk or behind bars.
-It’s thirty degrees outside and I guess he wants none of that: he drives, I just drive, and the tire does not go bump, and I know the three of us are relieved as Rebekah and I continue in stunned silence toward the South Rim and two days of amazing trail running that await us.
-By the time the sheriff comes back at us doing a “swerving traffic-stop” maneuver back and forth across the road with lights flashing from around a curve to make the final point that we’d better slow our dumb-asses down, I am doing exactly fifty-five, and I think our mouths are just open in near-shock.
-One of us utters wwhhhhaaaaaat?, and then he speeds away at what must be ninety MPH.
+I swerve right, and he matches my thrust and freezes; no way, this cannot be happening.
+This surreal chain of events unfolds in a split-second, and I wonder what the sheriff is thinking as he looks in his rear-view to see our headlights suddenly careen back and forth across the road in the darkness.
+Our rental has California plates, and we would be such easy ticket revenue, and I have no idea how I don’t end up in a sobriety walk or behind bars.
+It’s thirty degrees outside, and I guess the sheriff wants nothing to do with that: he simply drives, and I just drive, and the tire does not go bump over the rabbit, and I know the three of us are relieved as Rebekah and I continue in stunned silence toward the South Rim and two days of amazing trail running that await us.
+By the time the sheriff comes back at us doing a “swerving traffic-stop” maneuver back and forth across the road with lights flashing from around a curve to make the final point that we’d better slow our butts down, I am doing exactly fifty-five, and I think our mouths are just open in near-shock.
+One of us utters wwhhhhaaaaaat?, and then the sheriff speeds away at what must be 90 MPH.

 Pine forests roll by in silence.
 An owl flies low across the road as we near the park entrance.
-I rarely see them, and am excited by this as we cruise through the entrance gates, with green and red lights indicating which lanes to use.
+I rarely see them, and am excited by this as we cruise through the entrance gates, with green and red lights that indicate which lanes to use.
 All are eerily empty, like in an end-of-the-world story.
-After some minutes and a few turns parking is plentiful in Grand Canyon Village, where yesterday there were masses of tourists in every direction – on foot, on buses, in cars endlessly turning, driving RVs, on and near the train that makes its way to the Grand Canyon from Williams.
-Yesterday we circled endlessly in a vain search for parking on our dry run to find the Bright Angel trail head, but we park this morning in less than a minute and jump out.
-My heart is now racing for all the right reasons.
-It is in the low thirties, and the wind, probably 20 mph, adds both chill and a rippling whisper to the landscape around us.
+After some minutes and a few turns, parking is plentiful in Grand Canyon Village where yesterday there were masses of tourists in every direction – on foot, on buses, in cars endlessly turning, driving RVs, on and near the train that makes its way to the Grand Canyon from Williams.
+Yesterday we circled endlessly in a vain search for parking on our dry run to find the Bright Angel trail head, but this morning we park in less than a minute, and jump out in excitement, as my heart now races for all the right reasons.
+It is in the low thirties, and the wind – probably 20 mph, adds both chill and a rippling whisper to the landscape around us.
 Rebekah has running tights, I’m in shorts, and we begin to shiver.
-I pull my buff over my mouth to recycle breath-heat, and with headlamps and packs on, my Salomon belt and two-each hand-helds, it’s across the lot and up the small paved incline to the trail head.
-And for a minute, we just stand, together, holding hands.
-There is not another human being, only Rebekah and I and the wind under the stars at the edge of 50 miles and an infinite abyss dimly illuminated by the light of a half-moon.
+I pull my buff over my mouth to recycle breath-heat, and with headlamps and packs on, my Salomon belt and two-each hand-held water bottles, it’s across the lot and up the small paved incline to the trail head for us…and for a minute, we just stand, together, holding hands.
+There is not another human being around or near us, only Rebekah and I and the wind under the stars at the edge of 50 miles, and an infinite abyss dimly illuminated by the light of a half-moon.

 A runner above.
 I have already mistaken an approaching hiker from below for a runner, which was simply a tired, determined backpacker.
 As this new light descends at a slightly faster pace, my spirits pick up and, from around a turn approaches Shiue (pronounced Shee-Way).
 We chat for a moment and learn he is going out and back today, rim-to-rim-to-rim.
 It’s wide smiles all around as we greet a running brother before he continues past.
 Rebekah and I will go rim-to-rim today and stay at the Grand Canyon North Rim Lodge and head back tomorrow.
 A celebration rather than all-out endurance, we intend to slow down and enjoy the experience of time and space and beauty, and each other, our first get away since the crazy exchange of wedding vows in the medical tent at the finish of Western States in June – in short, our honeymoon.